individkid/sidegeo/README.md

   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed
   * --system specify flow delta as linear combination of region stocks
+  * --action attaches Haskell function to boundary to be activated by click
   * --matrix takes transformation of display, ignored if not first file
   * --project takes slope and cutoff, ignored if not first file
   * --configure warp, refine, tweak, color, filter, delay